Andyzr/UTC-research-project/index.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Acknowledgement
-This project is funded in part by Traffic 21 Institute, Carnegie Mellon University’s Mobility21, and US Department of Transportation.
-The contents of this project reflect the views of the authors, who are responsible for the facts and the accuracy of the information presented herein.
-The U.S. Government assumes no liability for the contents or use thereof.
+This project is funded, partially or entirely, by a grant from the U.S. Department of Transportation’s University Transportation Centers (UTC) Program through the Carnegie Mellon University Mobility21 UTC.
+However, the U.S. Government assumes no liability for the contents or use thereof.